The Farnam Cluster is named for Louise Whitman Farnam, the first woman to graduate from the Yale School of Medicine, class of 1916.

 Farnam uses the module system for managing software packages.
 See our documentation on modules here.
 If you'd like something installed that isn't available, Please contact us.
-All new software on farnam will be available as a module.
 Here are lists of libraries available in our default modules for Python and R:

-Note: Some caution is necessary when compiling your own software on Farnam (even your personal R libraries).
-Depending on what CPU instruction sets your code expects to be available (e.g. SSE, AVX), your code may not run on older nodes.
+Note: Some caution is necessary when compiling your own software on Farnam (including your your personal R libraries).
+Depending on what CPU SIMD instruction sets your code expects to be available, it may not run on older nodes.
 The newest nodes understand sse4_2, avx, avx2 vectorized instruction sets.
 Some older nodes only understand sse4_2.

 We install commonly used genomes, built in a variety of formats, here: